-- The company adopts the nomination system for director candidates in accordance with the regulations of the company's articles of association, and takes the company's corporate governance code and the regulations for director election as the goal of selecting director candidates to ensure the diversity and independence of directors. - 3.
-There are a total of 9 members of the current board of directors, and none of the members have a relationship of spouse or relative within the second degree of kinship with each other, and among them: 11% of directors with employee status and 33% of independent directors.
-The term of office of 2 independent directors is less than 3 years.
-For information on the professional qualifications and experience of the current board members and the independence of independent directors, please refer to pages 15-17 of this annual report.
-Please refer to page 20-21 of this annual report for for a statistical chart of the distribution ratio of directors' relevant professional fields, industrial experience, gender, age, nationality, etc. The goal of diversity in the composition of the board of directors of the company has been achieved.
+- 2. The company adopts the nomination system for director candidates in accordance with the regulations of the company's articles of association, and takes the company's corporate governance code and the regulations for director election as the goal of selecting director candidates to ensure the diversity and independence of directors. - 3.
+There are a total of 10 members of the current board of directors, and none of the members have a relationship of spouse or relative within the second degree of kinship with each other, and among them: directors who are employees of this company, its parent, subsidiary, or sibling companies status for 50%.
+Independent directors constitute 40% of the seats.
+Among the independent directors, 75% have less than 3 years of tenure, and 25% have served between 3 to 6 years.
+For information on the professional qualifications and experience of the current board members and the independence of independent directors, please refer to pages 16-19 of this annual report.
+Please refer to page 22-24 of this annual report for for a statistical chart of the distribution ratio of directors' relevant professional fields, industrial experience, gender, age, nationality, etc. The goal of diversity in the composition of the board of directors of the company has been achieved. - 4.
+Establishment of objectives of corporate board diversity policy: To achieve the objective of corporate board diversity, a target of at least one female board member is established.
+The Board of Directors resolved to nominate one female independent director candidate at the Board Meeting on March 9, 2023., and she was elected at the Shareholders' Meeting on May 30, 2023.
+Thereby, achieving the target of at least one female board member. - 3.2.2.2 Independenc of The board: State the number and proportion of independent directors, and state the independence of the board of directors, and explain with reasons whether there are no items 3 and 4 stipulated in Article 26-3 of the Securities and Exchange Act, including a description of directors, supervisors or directors spouse and relatives within the second degree are related to the supervisor.

-- 4. Establishment of objectives of corporate board diversity policy: To achieve the objective of corporate board diversity, a target of at least one female board member is established.
-The Board of Directors resolved to nominate one female independent director candidate, and it is estimated that this nomination will achieve the target of at least one female board member after her successful election at the shareholders' meeting this year. - 3.2.2.2 Independenc of The board: State the number and proportion of independent directors, and state the independence of the board of directors, and explain with reasons whether there are no items 3 and 4 stipulated in Article 26-3 of the Securities and Exchange Act, including a description of directors, supervisors or directors spouse and relatives within the second degree are related to the supervisor. - 1.
-The proportion of the members of the current board of directors, please refer to above (1)3. - 2.
+- 1. The proportion of the members of the current board of directors, please refer to above (1)3. - 2.
 As of the publication date of the annual report, all directors (including independent directors) have spousal relationship or kinship relationship within the second parental level, which complies with the provisions of Items 3 and 4 of Article 26-3 of the Securities and Exchange Act. - 3.
 The independent directors of the company did not have any of the circumstances mentioned in Article 3, Item 1 of the "Measures for the Establishment of Independent Directors of Public Companies and Matters to be Followed" in the two years before their election and during their term of office, and they meet the qualifications for independence as independent directors.